BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 </div>

-### Manual channel opening
+### Manually opening a channel

-If the user wants to manually open a channel they should have the option to disable automatic channel opens in the settings.
-This is a more involved process and should be focused on more experienced users, and not be the primary user flow.
+If your wallet does not automatically open a channel or the user wants to open their own channel for more control of their wallet then they will need to manually open a channel.

+Manually opening a channel involves finding a suitable peer to open a channel with.
+Many directories such as [1ml](https://1ml.com/) and [Amboss](https://amboss.space/) exist to assist users find peers to open a channel with.
+It's a good idea to guide users in your wallet towards these services to prevent them opening low quality channels with unreliable peers.

 <div class="image-slide-gallery">